fefanto/fefanto.github.io/_drafts/2016-11-04-getting-some-speed-part-1.md

 Then, since I have included bootstrap and angular in my site (for testing and learning purposes) so firts of all I need to get the sass version for those packages.

+Bootstrap sass can be found at:
+Angular sass  can be found at: